 Turning work in on time makes a difference in how soon instructors can grade it and provide feedback to students.
 More importantly, this habit reflects an essential skill/disposition that the education field will demand.
 Circumstances like when computers or printers fail or run out of ink or anything of this nature are not an appropriate reason for lateness of work based on expectations of principals, school districts and parents.
-My professional and helpful advice is don't do things at the last minute and, make sure you have a contingency plan so that you can (A) use a CD or jump drive to send your assignments via another computer, (B) send yourself an email containing your work (in progress and done) and keep it there (C) keep on an online AU drive or (D) have quick access to another reliable computer in case the one you use fails right up to the last hour before an assignment is due.
-There are computers in the main library, there is a whole computer room on 3rd floor of Haley and of course there is our LRC with their computers.
+My professional and helpful advice is don't do things at the last minute and, make sure you have a contingency plan so that you can (A) use a CD or jump drive to send your assignments via another computer, (B) send yourself an email containing your work (in progress and done) and keep it there, (C) keep on an online AU drive or, (D) have quick access to another reliable computer in case the one you use fails right up to the last hour before an assignment is due.
+There are computers in the main library, there is a whole computer room on 3rd floor of Haley and, of course, there is our LRC with their computers.
+Where necessary, email me if you need a slight extension of a few days but do so only if you provide a date and time by which the work will be completed.

-As for the learning quiz in each module, the following applies.
+As for the learning guizzes in various modules, the following applies.
 These are important as they constitute learning and feedback right away to you on correctness of your responses to each item.
 They are for you to take and learn from right away.
 Please take these seriously.
 They help you with understanding specific concepts in a way which is designed to actively engage you and provide feedback immediately.
-These work directly in correspondence with your 007 cards.
-Please always refer to the exact 007 card number that the feedback points you to refer back to regarding where to read about a certain concept that the quiz item entailed (i.e. conservation, mid-brain, ZPD psychosocial developmental stages, etc.) will be how any late testing will be conducted.
-The 007 cards you may keep as they are a good source to find information in the book that is of focus (and important for you to know in your video lectures and readings and important to use towards completing your assignments.
-There will be several dates which are listed in this syllabus and all over in Blackboard which remind you of when all of learning quizzes for a particular UNIT will be due and must be taken by on Blackboard.
-I have set Blackboard to automatically cut off quiz access at the listed deadline date and time (11:59 p.m--Auburn, Alabama time) on any and all due dates for the module quizzes.
-This means that if a student fails to take a learning quiz or a few of them or any part by the deadline date and time, then the access is cut off at the date and time of the deadline and I make a record of this in Blackboard gradebook so we both know reason for point deduction.
-The very next day, no later than by 11:59 a.m, I'll enable access again to the module quizzes for that were missed for any remaining people who still need to take the learning quizzes even though they are late in doing so.
-Again, it will mean though that the grade deduction policies applies since the quiz will be completed late.
+I have set Canvas to automatically cut off quiz access at the listed deadline date and time (11:59 p.m-(Central Standard Time) Auburn, Alabama time on any and all due dates for the module guizzes.
+This means that if a student fails to take a learning guiz or a few of them or any part by the deadline date and time, then the access is cut off at the date and time of the deadline and I make a record of this in Canvas gradebook so we both know reason for point deduction.
+The very next day, no later than by 11:50 a.m, I'll enable access again to the module guizzes for that were missed for any remaining people who still need to take the learning quizzes even though they are late in doing so.
+Again, it will mean though that the grade deduction policies applies since the guiz will be completed late.